comp426-2022-spring/a99-castor/docs/teamroles.md

 In charge of the project design:
 1. Visual aspects of the project; dashboard design, website colors, display of information.
-2. Create mock ups of pages.
+2. Create mock ups of pages to pass to Front End Lead(Lam)
 3. Design different layouts for different devices; desktop vs. mobile.

 ## Documentation Lead - Cassidy Nguyen